kamilazdybal/kamilazdybal.github.io/_posts/2025-10-17-inspect-your-DQN-training.md

   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/DQN-rewards-over-episodes-good-long.png" width="800">
 </p>

-> But if all we've ever tried was 1000 episodes, we would have also learned the policy perfectly,
+> But if all we had ever tried was 1000 episodes, we would have also learned the policy perfectly,
-> but we would not have known that a much shorter training would have already accomplished the task!
+> but we would not have known that a much shorter training period could have already accomplished the task!
 > Notice that here, at episode 500, we're still not solving the task correctly even half the time even though
 > <span class="math display">$$ \varepsilon = 0.05 $$</span> (a reasonably small number) at episode 500.